apache888/spring-app-server-rest/README.md

-# spring-rest-app-server
+# spring-app-server-rest
 # REST app server in 3-tier model (Only backend)

 This backend application only provides a REST API.
 There is no UI.
-The ?????? project is a front-end application witch consumes the REST API.
+The [web-server-angular](https://github.com/apache888/web-server-angular) project is a front-end application witch consumes the REST API.

 This application provides CRUD operations for entity (now it's only Developer)